Daniel009891/brilliant-blackjack/README.md

 The website was also manually tested on iPhone 12 pro, samsung galaxy tab e and HP pavillion laptop for the above.
 No issues were found.

-### Responsiveness

-Responsiveness design tests were executed using [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) and no issues were found.
-This included the following devices:

-* iPhone 4, SE, XR, 12 Pro, 5/SE, 6/7/8, 6/7/8 Plus and X
-* iPad Air and iPad Mini
-* Samsung Galaxy S8+, S20 Ultra
-* Microsoft Surface Pro 7 and Duo
-* Nest Hub and Hub Max

 ### Resolved Bugs

 * A bug was fixed where the questions and answers were not displayed in the quiz area, this was found to be a grammatical error in the element id for answer buttons and questions id in the script.js.